-Term Definition affiliate This term means 'associated entity' as defined in section 50AAA of the Corporations Act 2001 . book entry The transfer of securities and other financial assets which does not involve the physical movement of paper documents or certificates (for example, the electronic transfer of securities). business continuity A state of uninterrupted business operations.
-This term also refers to all of the organisational, technical and staffing measures used to ensure the continuation of operations following a disruption to a service, including in the event of a wide-scale or major disruption. central bank money A liability of a central bank, in this case in the form of deposits held at the central bank, which can be used for settlement purposes. central counterparty An entity that interposes itself between counterparties to contracts traded in one or more financial markets, becoming the buyer to every seller and the seller to every buyer, and thereby ensuring the performance of open contracts. central securities depository An entity that provides securities accounts, central safekeeping services and asset services, which may include the administration of corporate actions and redemptions, and plays an important role in helping to ensure the integrity of securities issues (that is, ensure that securities are not accidentally or fraudulently created or destroyed or their details changed). clearing The process of transmitting, reconciling and, in some cases, confirming transactions prior to settlement, potentially including the netting of transactions and the establishment of final positions for settlement.
-For the clearing of futures and options, this term also refers to the daily balancing of profits and losses and the daily calculation of collateral requirements. collateral An asset or third-party commitment that is used by a collateral provider to secure an obligation vis-à-vis a collateral taker. commercial bank money A liability of a commercial bank, in the form of deposits held at the commercial bank, which can be used for settlement purposes. conflict of laws An inconsistency or difference in the laws of jurisdictions that have a potential interest in a transaction. counterparty A party to a trade.
+Term Definition book entry The transfer of securities and other financial assets which does not involve the physical movement of paper documents or certificates (for example, the electronic transfer of securities). business continuity A state of uninterrupted business operations.
+This term also refers to all of the organisational, technical and staffing measures used to ensure the continuation of operations following a disruption to a service, including in the event of a wide-scale or major disruption. central bank money A liability of a central bank, in this case in the form of deposits held at the central bank, which can be used for settlement purposes. central counterparty An entity that interposes itself between counterparties to contracts traded in one or more financial markets, becoming the buyer to every seller and the seller to every buyer, and thereby ensuring the performance of open contracts. central securities depository An entity that provides securities accounts, central safekeeping services and asset services, which may include the administration of corporate actions and redemptions, and plays an important role in helping to ensure the integrity of securities issues (that is, ensure that securities are not accidentally or fraudulently created or destroyed or their details changed). choice of law A contractual provision by which parties choose the law that will govern their contract or relationship.
+Choice of law may also refer to the question of what law should govern in the case of a conflict of laws. clearing The process of transmitting, reconciling and, in some cases, confirming transactions prior to settlement, potentially including the netting of transactions and the establishment of final positions for settlement.
+For the clearing of futures and options, this term also refers to the daily balancing of profits and losses and the daily calculation of collateral requirements. collateral An asset or third-party commitment that is used by a collateral provider to secure an obligation vis-à-vis a collateral taker. commercial bank money A liability of a commercial bank, in the form of deposits held at the commercial bank, which can be used for settlement purposes. conflict of laws An inconsistency or difference in the laws of jurisdictions that have a potential interest in a transaction. counterparty A party to a trade. credit risk The risk that a counterparty, whether a participant or other entity, will be unable to meet fully its financial obligations when due, or at any time in the future. critical service provider A related entity or third party that provides services to a securities settlement facility that are integral to the safe and effective provision of its core services as a securities settlement facility.